gboncoraglio/NLP_projects/Parts-of-Speech_Tagging/POS_withPrevious_word/README.md

 I highlt suggest reading chapter 8 of the 3rd edition of the book ["Speech and Language Processing", Dan Jurafsky and James H. Martin](https://web.stanford.edu/~jurafsky/slp3/) which explain very well Part-of-Speech Tagging.

+The code for this project is the file Parts-of-Speech Tagging (POS).ipynb